garthheff/TryHackMe_Broken_Rooms/Signature Evasion.md

 ## Automating Signature Identification

+Path says tools are within Administrator folder but is student folder.

 ```
 ThreatCheck does not provide a pre-compiled release to the public.
 For ease of use we have already compiled the tool for you; it can